-If your company is committed to employees working solely at their desk, you could be missing out on several business opportunities
+If your company in Hong Kong is committed to employees working solely at their desk, you could be missing out on several business opportunities

 In the digital age, technology has enabled employees to share files globally, communicate with colleagues via video conferencing and collaborate remotely, without the added burden of a commute or distractions at work.

-It’s no longer the case that every employee needs to be in the office to be productive.
+It’s no longer the case that every employee in Hong Kong needs to be in the office to be productive.
 In many cases, managers are actively encouraging their employees to take advantage of flexible working hours.
 Here are several key benefits:

 1. Reduced costs